com-480-data-visualization/project-2023-insightsquad/README.md

 Finally, there is also a stacked bar plot that shows free/paid apps and those with ads or not, with in-app purchases or not, of all apps of the category, or only the top 1000, 100, or 10.

-**Extra ideas**: \
+**Extra ideas**:
 - Instead of showing the top 10 apps of that category as a list, clicking on a category on the treemap will turn the treemap in a circular packing chart of 10/100/1000 (can be chosen with a button) most downloaded apps.
-Hovering one of them will show specific information about that app as shown in the image below (top right). \
+Hovering one of them will show specific information about that app as shown in the image below (top right).
-- Extract application’s logo with API and show logos together with apps' names. \
+- Extract application’s logo with API and show logos together with apps' names.
-- Smoother transitions\animations when interacting with the visualizations and using sliders to change the content of plots. \
+- Smoother transitions\animations when interacting with the visualizations and using sliders to change the content of plots.
 - A 2D correlation density plot of reviews rating and install number, as in the image below.
 If users click a category, it goes from general data to that category's data.

 <img width="712" alt="image" src="https://user-images.githubusercontent.com/62103572/236201533-57f1e961-ebc6-45f4-abed-0ea4bbf059e6.png">

-### Tools to be used and inspirations from lectures:
+### Tools to be used and inspirations from lectures
+Here are the tools and lectures we will use for our website and visualizations:
+- Python for data processing.
+- D3.js for visualizations.
+- Lecture 4: Presentation of D3.js and some basic use case.
+- Lecture 5: Interactivity for our charts.
+- Lecture 10: Treemap.
+- Lecture 11.1: Stacked area chart, Sankey diagram.
+- Lecture 12.1: About how to display a chart to be more appealing and telling for the information we want to show, what kind of fonts to choose.